ssampang/im2latex/README.md

+NOTE: This project is not actively maintained and may not run on recent versions of TensorFlow

 # im2latex

 This is a TensorFlow port of harvardnlp's [im2markup](https://github.com/harvardnlp/im2markup/) project.
 The model accepts images of mathematical equations typeset in Latex, and outputs the markup used to generate those images.
 It contains the im2markup project as a git submodule to make use of its preprocessing scripts.